 Note on the AIFMG/AIFM Directive

-Explicit reference is made to the existence of the Prospectus Directive in addition to Directive 2011/61/EU on Alternative Investment Fund Managers, implying that under certain circumstances both the KMG and the Alternative Investment Fund Managers Act (AIFMG; Alternatives Investmentfonds Manager-Gesetz) could apply.
-Any review to determine whether the particular issue or business model might represent an alternative investment fund (AIF) is, however, carried out independently of prospectus approval.
+Explicit reference is made to the existence of the Prospectus Regulation in addition to Directive 2011/61/EU on Alternative Investment Fund Managers, implying that under certain circumstances not only the Prospectus Regulation, but also the KMG 2019 as well as the Alternative Investment Fund Managers Act (AIFMG; Alternatives Investmentfonds Manager-Gesetz) could apply.
+Any review to determine whether the particular issue or business model might represent an Alternative Investment Fund (AIF) is, however, carried out independently of prospectus approval.
 The onus is on the issuer to determine whether the issue falls under the AIFMG and to take any appropriate measures.

 Information on cases to be differentiated from the term “public offering” pursuant to Article 1 para.
-1 no. 1 KMG and on cases demonstrating when no declaration of consent as specified in Article 3 para.
-3 KMG is required:
+1 no. 1 KMG 2019:

 - Where a customer contacts a credit institution and expresses the wish to purchase a specific security, the conditions constituting a case of public offering pursuant to Article 1 para.
 1 no. 1 KMG are not met.